 - If HAXM has not been installed by Studio download it via the Android SDK using SDK Manager (under Extras) or from Intel.
 The version of HAXM installed by Studio is out of date.
 Uninstall it via control panel and install the latest version.

 Once the AVD has been defined it will be listed in the AVD Manager window.
-The AVD is ready to be loaded using the launch (run) button.
-Once loaded it can be used like any other Android device and driven from the keyboard and mouse of the development computer.
+The AVD is ready to be loaded using the launch (i.e. run or play) button.
+Once loaded it can be used like any other Android device and driven from the mouse (or keyboard) of the development computer.